bastionzero/terraform-provider-bastionzero/docs/resources/environment.md

 page_title: "bastionzero_environment Resource - terraform-provider-bastionzero"
 subcategory: "Environment"
 description: |-
-  Provides a BastionZero environment resource.
+  Provides a BastionZero environment.
 An environment is a collection of targets.
 ---

 # bastionzero_environment (Resource)

-Provides a BastionZero environment resource.
+Provides a BastionZero environment.
 An environment is a collection of targets.

 ~> **Note on offline target cleanup** An environment's [`offline_cleanup_timeout_hours`](#offline_cleanup_timeout_hours) cannot exceed